abstrakt8/rewind-docs/docs/analysis-features.md

 ![statistics](https://i.imgur.com/jR93eL9.png)

 * Misses, 300, 100, 50: number of 300, 100, 50s, misses so far
-* MaxCombo: max combo so far (the number you would see in the leaderboard)
+* MaxCombo: Max combo so far (the number you would see in the leaderboard)

 * UR (Unstable Rate) is the standard deviation of your hit errors multiplied by 10.
 In other words, it indicates how precise your hits were.
 * Mean is the average of your hit errors.
 If you are experienced enough, you can take this number to adjust your local offset accordingly (if you have no idea what I said, don't do it).